 Those who meet the criteria of one of the federal immigration programs listed above will be accepted into a pool of candidates.

 Anyone who does not already have a job offer supported by a Labour Market Impact Assessment (LMIA) (if you need one), or a nomination from a province or territory, must register with Employment and Social Development Canada’s (ESDC) Job Bank.
 Job Bank will help connect Express Entry candidates with eligible employers in Canada.
+Otherwise you can apply for Canada student visa for further easy way to Canadian immigration.

 There is no LMIA fee for permanent resident applications.